PropTechTools/PTT-API-Solutions/ptt-kartenset-api.md

 **Attention:** If `compass=true` and `scale=true` are used in compination with `ResponseType=data` (Base64-Format) the api will return one seperate base64 decoded compass image and three scale images.
 The returned map images (map-overview, map-city, map-details) must be kept at response resolution (600x720) otherwise the scale does not fit the map.

 ### Optional pois on maps
-To display pois in the map the poi data from [PTT-Mikrolage-API](https://github.com/PropTechTools/PTT-API-Solutions/blob/master/ptt-mikro-api.md#optional-api-settings-parameters)-Response can be used by adding `data=true` to the Mikrolage-Request.
+To display pois on the map the poi data from [PTT-Mikrolage-API](https://github.com/PropTechTools/PTT-API-Solutions/blob/master/ptt-mikro-api.md#optional-api-settings-parameters)-Response can be used by adding `data=true` to the Mikrolage-Request.

  * supermarkt: `<[lat,lng],[lat,lng]...>` (displays supermarkt on map)